Nucleon Isovector Axial Form Factors: Introduction

-In Ref.~\cite{Jang:2019vkm}, we showed that the standard method of taking the excited-state spectrum from fits to the nucleon two-point correlation function to analyze the three-point functions lead to form factors that fail the PCAC test by almost a factor of two on the physical pion mass ensemble $a09m130W$, and identified the cause as enhanced contributions due to multihadron, $N \pi$, excited states that have mass gaps smaller than of radial excitations~\cite{Bar:2018akl,Bar:2018xyi}.
-These contributions had been missed in all prior calculations.
+In Ref.~\cite{Jang:2019vkm}, we showed that the standard method of taking the excited-state spectrum from fits to the nucleon two-point correlation function to analyze the three-point functions lead to form factors that fail the PCAC test by almost a factor of two on the physical pion mass ensemble $a09m130W$, and identified the cause as enhanced contributions to ME from multihadron, $N \pi$, excited states that have mass gaps smaller than of radial excitations~\cite{Bar:2018akl,Bar:2018xyi}.
+These contributions had been missed in all prior lattice calculations.
 Including $N \pi$ excited states in the analysis reduces the disagreement to within 10\%, an amount that can be attributed to discretization effects.
-In this paper, we extend the analysis with $N\pi$ states to the thirteen ensembles described in Table~\ref{tab:ens}.
-Data from various analyses discussed in Sections~\ref{ssec:aff-extrap},~\ref{ssec:aff-GA}, and~\ref{sec:extrap-gpstar} are then extrapolated to the physical limit using simultaneous CCFV fits and compared.
+In this paper, we include $N\pi$ states in the analysis of all thirteen ensembles described in Table~\ref{tab:ens}.
+Data from various analyses discussed in Secs.~\ref{ssec:aff-extrap},~\ref{ssec:aff-GA}, and~\ref{sec:extrap-gpstar} are then extrapolated to the physical point using simultaneous CCFV fits and results compared to understand systematics..

-In order to extract $g_A$ and $\expv{r_A^2}$, we parameterize the $Q^2$ behavior of $G_A(Q^2)$ using the dipole, Pad\'e, polynomial ansatz and the model independent $z$-expansion.
+In order to extract $g_A$ and $\expv{r_A^2}$, we parameterize the $Q^2$ behavior of $G_A(Q^2)$ using the dipole and the model independent $z$-expansion.
 We find that the dipole ansatz does not provide a good fit and our final results are obtained using the model independent $z$-expansion.
-We show that the pion-pole dominance (PPD) hypothesis Eq.~\eqref{eq:PPD} tracks the improvement observed in satisfying the PCAC relation when $N \pi$ states are included in the analysis.
+We show that the pion-pole dominance (PPD) hypothesis, Eq.~\eqref{eq:PPD}, tracks the improvement observed in satisfying the PCAC relation when $N \pi$ states are included in the analysis.
 We, therefore, use it to parameterize $\widetilde{G}_P(Q^2)$ and extract $g_P^\ast$ and $g_{\pi NN}$ in Sec.~\ref{sec:aff-gpx}.
-Similarly, the analysis of the ESC in isovector charges extracted from the forward matrix elements is carried out using information from both the 2- and 3-point correlation functions and the non-interacting energy of the lowest $N\pi$ state.
+Similarly, the analysis of the ESC in isovector charges extracted from the forward matrix elements is carried out using information from both the 2- and 3-point correlation functions and the noninteracting energy of the lowest $N\pi$ state.

 Our final result for the axial form factor, parameterized using the $z^2$ truncation, is given in Eq.~\eqref{eq:gAz2final}; the axial charge obtained from extrapolating it to $Q^2 = 0$ in Eq.~\eqref{eq:gA-z}, and the charge radius in Eq.~\eqref{eq:rA-z}.
 The results for the induced pseudoscalar charge $g_P^\ast$ and $g_{\pi NN}$ are given in Eqs.~\eqref{eq:gPstar-z} and~\eqref{eq:gpiNN-z}.
 Lastly, the results for the three isovector charges $g_{A,S,T}^{u-d}$ from the forward matrix elements are given in Eq.~\eqref{eq:summary-charge-3RD}.